Supporting Embedded Content

 For quite a while, browsers also supported embedded content in the form of plugins like Java applets or Flash.
 But there were performance, security, and accessibility problems because plugins typically implemented their own rendering, sandboxing, and UI primitives.
 Over time, new APIs have closed the gap between web-native content and “non-web” plugins,For example, in the last decade the <canvas> element has gained support for hardware-accelerated 3D content, while WebAssembly can run at near-native speed. and plugins have therefore become less common.
 Personally, I think that’s a good thing: the web is about making information accessible to everyone, and that requires open standards, including for embedded content.

-Iframe rendering
+Iframe Rendering

 Rendering is split between the Tab and its Frames: the Frame does style and layout, while the Tab does accessibility and paint.Why split the rendering pipeline this way?
-Because the accessibility tree and display list are ultimately transfered from the main thread to the browser thread, so they get combined anyway.
+Because the accessibility tree and display list are ultimately transferred from the main thread to the browser thread, so they get combined anyway.
 DOM, style, and layout trees, meanwhile, don’t get passed between threads so don’t intermingle.
 We’ll need to implement that split, and also add code to trigger each Frame’s rendering from the Tab.

 Let’s start with splitting the rendering pipeline.
 The main methods here are still the Tab’s run_animation_frame and render, which iterate over all loaded iframes: